|10 Dec 2019||added section on Mediums of Exchange|

 |individual government and politicians||technological/science based management|

 A core requirement for all of this will be a completely new urban design.
 Without a complete change in how we live each day things will not change.
-We cannot build a radical new world on top of the regressive urban designs of the old world.
+We cannot build a radical new world on top of the regressive and inefficient urban designs of the old world.
 We will need to completely new cities which manifest our new ideals in order to make this happen.

 This all sounds great and it should, because this is how humanity should organize itself in order to bring world peace and to maximize the potential of ALL people.

 We can do this.